MicrosoftDocs/content-templates/templates/org/aac/aac-example-workload-content.md

 These considerations implement the pillars of the Azure Well-Architected Framework, which is a set of guiding tenets that you can use to improve the quality of a workload.
 For more information, see [Well-Architected Framework](/azure/well-architected/).

 <!--
-- Describe any lessons learned from running this that would be helpful for new customers.
-- Describe what went wrong and what went right when building it out.
-- Describe how to manage, maintain, and monitor it long term.

 REQUIREMENTS:
 - Include the **Cost Optimization** H3 section.
 - Include at least two of the other H3 sub-sections, in the order shown below.